LaswitchTech/coreDB/TASKS.md

 - [X] Activation form and Reactivation form do not capture the key from the URL
 - [X] Installer: The SQL server connection error does not trigger an error in the installer.
 - [X] Login using Cookies (remember me) will not work if the PHPSESSID has changed.
+- [X] Search results are now broken
+- [X] Table search is now broken
 - [ ] Engine.Builder.components.dropdown.add.item() can sometime insert element in wrong places in dom
+- [ ] Sidebar dropdown do not update the active status